-The undercoverage that exists is mainly due to the fact that immigrants (immigrants and returning emigrants) enter the Total Population Register with a certain lag.
+The undercoverage that exists is mainly due to the fact that immigrants (immigrants and people returning to Sweden) enter the Total Population Register with a certain lag.
 However, the effect on the statistics is considered to be negligible indeed.
-A slightly more complicated factor is that the sample is drawn once a year, and that the selected people are interviewed over a twoyear period.
+Another factor that adds to the undercoverage is that the sample is drawn once a year, and that the selected people are interviewed over a two-year period.
 This means that a sample panel drawn in a certain year does not take into account people who will settle in Sweden during the subsequent interview period.
 However, this is only considered to have a marginal effect on the statistics.

 Overcoverage is mainly due to the lag in reporting deaths and emigration.
-These people would rather not be included in the frame and the shortcoming in question is not usually detected either since these people cannot be reached for an interview.
+These people would rather not be included in the frame and the shortcoming in question is not usually detected either since these people cannot be not reached for an interview.
 Thus they can wrongly be classed as "non-response" even though the "overcoverage" category is the appropriate one.
-Thanks to the swift procedures for updating the Total Population Register, it is considered that frame overcoverage is negligible when drawing the sample.